Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Industrial Experiment

 \subsection{Result Analysis}

 Table~\ref{tab:indusperform} presents the results on the industrial dataset.
-Compared to other datasets, this industrial dataset features a significantly larger number of scenarios, allowing us to explore how scenario count impacts performance metrics.
-It is observed that M2M, ADL, and M$^3$oE exhibit superior performance, demonstrating their ability to handle multiple scenarios jointly.
-This is attributed to their innovative designs, including the meta cell, dynamic routing mechanism, and multi-level fusion mechanism, aligning with the analysis in Section~\ref{sec:comanalysis}.
-More scenario-specific results and analysis are provided in Appendix~\ref{sec_appendix:Analysis for Industrial Dataset}.
+Compared to other public datasets, this industrial dataset features a significantly larger number of scenarios and features.
+It is observed that M2M and M$^3$oE exhibit superior performance, demonstrating their ability to jointly handle a large number of scenarios.
+This finding is consistent with the observation in Table~\ref{tab:Performance}, where the public dataset Kuairand, which contains many more scenarios, also demonstrates great performance.
+This reveals that the innovative designs of meta cells and the multi-level fusion mechanism may lead to substantial improvements when dealing with real-world scenarios.